Team-Open-Circuit/Isolation-Monitoring-Wrist-Band/README.md

 ![Circuit Diagram](/Images/Circuit.png)

 # Ubidots Dashboard
 Here is a sample of Ubidots dashboard with various health and activity status of the user (patient).
-Once the NdeMCU publishes data to the Ubidots Cloud, the devices widgets automatically update the current status of the devices.\n
+Once the NdeMCU publishes data to the Ubidots Cloud, the devices widgets automatically update the current status of the devices.
 ![Ubidots Dashboard](/Images/Dashboard.png)

 # Data Flow Diagram
 ![Data Flow Diagram](/Images/Working.jpg)
+The dataflow diagram below shows the total working of *Isolation Monitoring Wrist Band* prototype.
+* The data from the sensor are frequently read by the NodeMCU and displayed in the wrist-band OLED display.
+* The data is also published to the Ubidots Cloud via MQTT protocol.
+* The Cloud updates the Dashboard which is accessed by the Health facilities and also visible to the patient.
+* Frequent Health status is updated to the Healthcare database and the patient.
+* The emergency is triggered with either large fluctuation in health parameters or manually by the patient (by pressing emergency button) to alert the Healthcare facility and the patient.
+This ensures that the patient is attended to by the Health Authorities when in emergency.